-The time series of catch-at-age and length-at-age were updated for this report.
-Catch on the Bounty Platform was dominated by the 2002 year class, with almost no recruitment until 2011, where there is some evidence of recruitment from the 2007 year class in the commercial catch-at-age proportions.
-There continues to be strong evidence of several year classes of moderate strength at the Campbell Island Rise, with both acoustic indices and commercial catch-at-age proportions suggesting strong recruitment in 2006, 2007, and 2009.
-There is also some evidence for the recruitment of a strong year class (2009 year class) into the Pukaki Rise fishery.
-Very few otoliths were collected from Auckland Islands in recent years and the data are not sufficient to infer when or if strong recruitment has entered the fishery.
+The time series of catch-at-age and length-at-age for all areas were updated for this report.
+Catch at Bounty Platform was still dominated by the 2002 year class, with almost no recruitment from 2006 until 2011, when the average strength 2007 year class recruited to the commercial fishery.
+There continues to be strong evidence of several year classes of moderate strength at the Campbell Island Rise, with both acoustic indices and commercial-at-at-age proportions suggesting strong recruitment in 2006, 2009, and 2011.
+The catch on the Pukaki Rise has been dominated recently by fish comprising the 2004-2006 year classes but there has been recent recruitment of the 2009 year class, which may prove to be moderately strong.
+Very little fishing has been carried out around the Auckland Islands in recent years and the data are insufficient to infer when or if strong recruitment has entered the fishery.